Clarkson's Farm: Diddly Squat Farm

 The farm was formerly part of the Sarsden estate in Oxfordshire.
 Jeremy Clarkson bought about a thousand acres (400 ha) in 2008, including Curdle Hill Farm.
 The fields were mostly arable, growing a rotation of barley, rapeseed and wheat.
 These were farmed on a contract basis by a local villager until his retirement in 2019.
 Clarkson then decided to attempt the challenge of farming the land himself.

-The farm was renamed Diddly Squat by Clarkson to indicate its lack of productivity, as "diddly squat" is slang for "the least amount" or "nothing".
+The farm was renamed Diddly Squat by Clarkson to indicate its lack of productivity.
+"Diddly squat" is a slang term for "the least amount" or "nothing".

 Cast

 Charlie Ireland (left) and Kaleb Cooper (right) have appeared in every series.